lite-xl/lite-xl.github.io/README.md

 ### Windows

 On Windows with MSYS2, there is [an issue] that breaks the minifier we're using.
-Instead, install Python with the Python installer and install poetry with pip, then run the commands above.
+Instead, install Python with the Python installer and install uv with pip, then run the commands above.

 You might also need [GTK Runtime] to support all the imaging stuff (e.g. social cards).